-Possibly hunting For some reason associated with a primative atavistic competetive instinct or with self-preservation or with an Wars relevant. attitude that brooks no peer men have warred against bobcats almost hedoes nearly as intensively as they have against wolves.
+For some reason associated with a primative atavistic competetive instinct or with self-preservation or with an attitude that brooks no peer men have warred against bobcats nearly as intensively as they have against wolves.
 I am not at all fond of domestic cats, but this feeling does not spill over to color my attitude towards the wild felines.
-Like Nonetheless like wolves, bobcats are classed as vicious animals, Niciousness in whether a pegorative epithet applied to describe the natural predatory it be or predatory way of life as well as the self-defensive behavior of any animal that resists being killed by man or his trained dogs.
-Gradionally A creature that fights for its life is pundeserving -- by Our this characterization -- of respect and protection or even of appinal's the right to live by the only means to which it is adapted.
-Thus we exterminate wolves as a matter of government policy 1 and according to this point of view should be exterminated. even through scientific Recent studies on wolf behavior have established beyond dist pute that far from being vicious, ruthless killers they instinctively practice a thrifty exploitation of their available food resources, killing no more than they require and culling from the herd of prey species the weakest and most handicapped members.
-If the term viciousness is applicable at all to predatory mammalian interspecific relationships it would most appropriately be used to characterize the behavior of man himself -- the hunter both amateur and professional ironic that man who kills for pleasure or for hire.
-It is the hunter who condemns extempore the wolf as a ruthless blood lust killer, although the description fits more appropriately his own conduct.
-What could be more blood thirsty, and unprovoked than the "sport" of pursuing and shooting wolves and polar bears from an airthe new winter pastime of plane, or for that matter running deer and elk to exhaustion with snowmobiles?
+Like wolves, bobcats are classed as vicious animals.
+Viciousness is a pegorative epithet applied to describe the natural predatory way of life as well as the self-defensive behavior of any animal that resists being killed by man or his trained dogs.
+A creature that fights for its life is not deserving -- by this characterization -- of respect and protection or even of the right to live by the only means to which it is adapted, and according to this point of view should be exterminated.
+Recent studies on wolf behavior have established beyond dispute that far from being vicious, ruthless killers they instinctively practice a thrifty exploitation of their available food resources, killing no more than they require and culling from the herd of prey species the weakest and most handicapped members.
+If the term viciousness is applicable at all to predatory mammalian interspecific relationships it would most appropriately be used to characterize the behavior of man himself -- the hunter both amateur and professional who kills for pleasure or for hire.
+It is the hunter who condemns extempore the wolf as a ruthless blood lust killer although the description fits more appropriately his own conduct.
+What could be more blood thirsty, and unprovoked than the "sport" of pursuing and shooting wolves and polar bears from an airplane, or for that matter running deer and elk to exhaustion with snowmobiles?
 And what does man do with his prey?
 At most he removes a part of the animal as a trophy of his prowess and leaves the carcass to rot.
-But should wolves or bobcats we will topen do the same -- behavior imputed but unsubstantiated -- they are reprehended for trespassing on man's prerogatives and condemned hunting to death for displaying instinctively the very same prothe sportsman values. clivities its judges themselves exhibit.
-This is called sportsmanship, Sportsmanship which once meant even-handed Competitions division of opportunities between contesting parties, to the hunter has come to imply a situation in which the advantage is vastly over-weighted on the side of the sportsman with his mechanical equipment, highpower rifle, telescopic sight, and walky-talky.
+But should wolves or bobcats do the same -- behavior imputed but unsubstantiated -- they are reprehended for trespassing on man's prerogatives and condemned to death for displaying instinctively the very same proclivities its judges themselves exhibit.
+This is called sportsmanship.
+Sportsmanship which once meant even-handed division of opportunities between contesting parties, to the hunter has come to imply a situation in which the advantage is vastly over-weighted on the side of the sportsman with his mechanical equipment, highpower rifle, telescopic sight, and walky-talky.
 The sole recourse for his prey is in flight; and when the prey is a carnivore, cornered, exhausted, unable to flee, and turns to face its pursuer in a last desperate fight for its life, it still is destroyed by remote control.
 The savagery is all the hunter's.